ajhenley/gitbook/comments.md

 </blockquote>

-###What You Should Do on Your Own
-Assignments turned in <em>without</em> these things will not receive any points.
-For this exercise, do these things.

-1. Were you right about what the two slashes ('//') signify?
-Answer in a comment at the top of the file (above the ```public class```  line).
+###Your assignment
+* Go through the code below and add comments where you see two slashes.
+Make sure the code still runs.
-2. Add another comment at the **very** top of the file (above your answer to the previous question) with your name and today's date.
+ *Add a multi-line comment at the top of the program that contains your name, the date and the name of the program.
-3. Insert a multiline comment.
-Do you know how to do that?
-Why not?